Facts about your condo parking space

 Comfort and convenience are what defines condo living.
 Everything you will ever need is right outside your doorstep.
 While these are solid selling points, buyers must not forget to inquire about the one thing that can make or break a deal — the parking slot.

-Despite the terrible traffic in the metropolis, car ownership in the Philippines is still relatively low.
+Despite the terrible traffic, car ownership in the Philippines is still relatively low.
 Obviously, the concentration of vehicle volume is in Metro Manila.
 As a whole though, the country ranks fifth lowest globally in terms of car ownership.
 A Nielsen survey showed that 47% or nearly half of the entire Filipino household do not own a car.
 However, the Philippines also figured in the Top 10 of those with the highest intention to acquire a vehicle in the next two years.
 At the same time, 96% of Filipino car owners are looking to upgrade their units.
 You can bet that most are coming from major cities and a good number are condo occupants.

 This is the reason why knowing condo parking facts are a must.
 Parking spaces (or the lack of it) are among the common rants of condo residents and their guests.
 Avoid all the stress and find ways to avoid parking nightmares in your condo property by equipping yourself with everything that’s to know about condo parking.
 Below are nine FYIs about parking spaces.